NicoloCavalli95horses/KMS-web-testing/content/03 References/(Amalfitano, Misael, et al., 2025).md

 doi = {https://doi.org/10.1016/j.jss.2025.112364},
 url = {https://www.sciencedirect.com/science/article/pii/S0164121225000329},
-author = {Domenico Amalfitano and Misael Júnior and Anna Rita Fasolino and Marcio Delamaro}, keywords = {Security testing, Metamorphic testing, Vulnerability testing, Mobile testing, Test automation, GUI-based testing}, abstract = {Context:
+author = {Domenico Amalfitano and Misael Júnior and Anna Rita Fasolino and Marcio Delamaro}, keywords = {[[security testing]], Metamorphic testing, Vulnerability testing, Mobile testing, Test automation, GUI-based testing}, abstract = {Context:
 The increasing use of mobile apps in daily life involves managing and sharing sensitive user information.
 Problem:
-New vulnerabilities are frequently reported in bug tracking systems, highlighting the need for effective security testing processes for these applications.
+New vulnerabilities are frequently reported in bug tracking systems, highlighting the need for effective [[security testing]] processes for these applications.
 Proposal:
 This study introduces a GUI-based Metamorphic Testing technique designed to detect five common real-world vulnerabilities related to username and password authentication methods in Android applications, as identified by OWASP.
 Methods: